-You can help Ogeechee Riverkeeper in a number of ways
+You can help Ogeechee Riverkeeper in a number of ways, regardless of your expertise.

 An office assistant will help in the ORK office staff with various assignments including mailings, office organization, and other special projects.
-Preferred skills include basic computing with Microsoft Office, strong written and verbal communication, interest in ORKs mission, and the ability to take initiative and work independently.
+Preferred skills include basic computing, experience with Flickr photo software, strong written and verbal communication, interest in ORKs mission, and the ability to take initiative and work independently. * This position can be remote or by appointment, as needed. *

 Events volunteers help ORK run our many outreach and fundraising events.
 Responsibilities may include selling merchandise, running registration, serving food and beverages, selling raffle tickets, or set-up/clean-up.
 Volunteers do not have to pay for admission at the event they are working unless otherwise noted.
 Preferred skills include attention to details, strong initiative, and a deep enthusiasm for ORKs mission and work.